Summit Trail - Humu'ula Trail

 Map: Topographical Map of Mauna Kea

 Overview: Superlatives abound when describing Mauna Kea: the highest mountain in the Pacific Rim; the tallest sea mountain in the world, rising 33,000 feet from the ocean floor; the highest lake in the Pacific Rim and the only alpine lake in Hawai’i; the highest mountain in the state of Hawai’i and the Big Island.
-Mauna Kea, literally white mountain, rises to an elevation of 13,796 feet above sea level and is comprised of many cinder cones near its summit.
+Mauna Kea, literally white mountain, is actually a shortened version of Mauna a Wakea, which links the mountain to the sky god Wakea.
+Mauna Kea rises to an elevation of 13,796 feet above sea level and is comprised of many cinder cones near its summit.
 While there is a road to the summit (4WD) and several summit astronomical observatories on the summit, most of this mountain is untamed and wild.
 Hiking to its summit requires substantial effort and above average hiking skills, although the trail is relatively easy from a climber’s perspective.
 The entire upper portion of the mountain is owned by the University of Hawai’i, so there’s a bit of red tape to deal with here.
 When you arrive at the trailhead, which is the Visitor Center, you need to fill out a form and leave it in a dropbox in front of the building.
 There’s no need to actually speak to a Ranger before hiking.
 Just fill out the form and leave it in the box.
 Check in when you get down so they know you’re off the mountain.

 Getting to the Trailhead: from either side of the island, take the Saddle Road, Hwy.
-200, to the Mauna Kea road, between the 25 and 30 mile markers on the Saddle Road.
+200, to the Mauna Kea road, near the 28 mile marker on the Saddle Road.
 The road is well-marked.
 From the turn, follow the paved road for six miles to the Ellison Onizuka Mauna Kea Visitor Information Center.
 This is the trailhead.
 It’s possible to drive to the summit, but where’s the fun in that?
 For more information about climbing Mauna Kea, read the Visitor Center's suggestions.
 The Visitor Center is open from 9am - 10pm every day of the year, but the restrooms are always open.
 The Visitor Center and the summit telescopes often offer programs for viewing the cosmos.
 Check their website for availability.
 Find out about Summit Road conditions.

 The Hike: After dropping off your form at the Visitor Center, walk up the road for about 0.12 mile until you see a two-track 4WD road leaving from the left (to the west).
 Take this road for 0.25 mile until you intersect a trail departing to the right (north).
 This is the beginning of the Humu'ula Trail.
 Climb the relentlessly steep first 2000’ of trail and after about a half a mile, reach the boundary (unmarked) of the Mauna Kea Ice Age Natural Area Reserve.
 Once you reach the reserve, begin to look sharp for numerous archaeological sites along the trail.
 While these sites have received attention since the 1980s, a vast majority of these sites have not been evaluated by professionals.
 Take photos from afar and enjoy these sites from a distance.
 Leave no Trace.